-Ryker's Tribe brings Down Syndrome Awareness with Buddy Walk
+Ryker's Tribe brings Down syndrome awareness with Buddy Walk

 The Buddy Walk is an event hosted by the Down Syndrome Network of West Virginia that allows participants to put together teams to walk for the cause.

-Ryker’s Tribe, raised $1,435 for the Down Syndrome Network of WV, which was the fifth largest amount in the state, as well as an additional $500 that was presented as a check to the Huntington Scottish Rite Foundation at the walk.
+Ryker’s Tribe raised $1,435 for the Down Syndrome Network of West Virginia, which was the fifth-largest amount in the state, as well as an additional $500 that was presented as a check to the Huntington Scottish Rite Foundation at the walk.

 Melissa Fry, organizer of the walk in Ceredo, is the captain of Ryker’s Tribe, a team dedicated to her nearly 3-year-old son.